AlexsLemonade/training-modules/CONTRIBUTING.md

 docker pull ccdl/training_dev:latest
 ```

-To run the contain and mount a local volume, use the following from the root of this repository:
+To run the container and mount a local volume, use the following from the root of this repository:

 ```
 docker run \